-We are reading with interest the Growhio report just released from its 2014 local food summit.
+We are reading with interest the Growhio report from its 2014 local food summit.
 In it, the volunteer organization wants to expand access to local food in Cleveland and contends that we are already eating more local food than five years ago.
 Since Growhio spun off from the Sustainable Cleveland 2019 initiative, a big local food push has come from many hands digging in.

 Growhio will hit the pause button—it has run out of funding—but it still sees a lot of work ahead.
 For one, they feel that local food needs an umbrella organization to keep it growing (they want to create an organization modeled after Bike Cleveland).